aws-samples/single-stage-aws-iam-identity-center-pipeline/terraform/source/JSON_Structure.md

 ## Planning your templates

 This pipeline will manage AWS IAM Identity Center permissions using JSON templates.
 These templates represent the state of your permission sets and assignments in AWS IAM Identity Center.
-Template JSONs should be stored in their respective `templates` folders: `terraform/source/permission_sets/templates` and `terraform/source/assignments/templates`.
+Template JSONs/YAMLs should be stored in their respective `templates` folders: `terraform/source/permission_sets/templates` and `terraform/source/assignments/templates`.
 Examples of their content is below.

+### Why both JSON and YAML?

+YAML adds support for comments and better readability, so is the preferred option.

+However, the AWS console renders JSON when displaying IAM permissions, so keeping permission sets in JSON keeps the format of permissions consistent.

 ### Permission Set Templates